Lovaraju521/pytest-human/README.md

 ```

-Setting the log level is critical, especially in the root log level as a lot of human's basic features are only avilable in `INFO`/`DEBUG` levels.
+Setting the log level is critical, especially in the root log level as a lot of human's basic features are only available in `INFO`/`DEBUG` levels.
 Setting the root log level is taken care of by pytest `--log-level` settings.

 Available log levels: `TRACE`, `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`